CopenhagenCityArchives/Kildetaster/README.md

 production mode minifies the build, extracts CSS and uses external source maps.
 The development build is unminified, uses inline source maps.

+The `--publish=<PUBLISH LOCATION>` flag indicates a prefix put in front of the loaded source files in the built `index.html` file for the editor application.

 Select a set of constants (or configuration) with `--constants=<CONSTANTSET>`.
 It defaults to `development`.